 Your balance at year 20 would be $118,589.

 Just for not wasting money and saving $200 a month.

 Now, do you see the importance of compound interest?!?!?

 It is a simple concept, but first, you need to learn how to stop wasting money.

 How to Avoid Wasting Money

-I know I wasted so much money in my early 20s.
-It still makes me sick to this day.
+I know I wasted money in my early 20s.
+So much money; it still makes me sick to this day.
 I wished someone would have told me how wasteful I was being.
 Part of being an adult is managing money and that isn’t something I did well.
 The good news is I have learned my lessons and you can learn from my mistakes.